-When cyber election meddling reaches the threshold of wrongfulness inasmuch as violating the principle of non-intervention in the internal affairs and being attributed to a foreign State, the target State may resort to countermeasures which are those actions constituting a breach of an international obligation - as a breach of treaty law or of customary international law - that have to be considered lawful because the State involved has been itself victim of a wrongful act.

-Under cited Art.
-2 lett. a) ARSIWA, any kind of activity which determines a breach of an international obligation implies the responsibility of a State when undertaken by one of the parties cited therein51.

-In these cases, the target State can react by resorting to countermeasures within the limits expressly provided by international law, i.e. the principle of proportionality and the sole aim of inducing the responsible State to desist its ongoing unlawful conduct (thus excluding other aims such as punishment).

-Moreover, under Art.
-52 ARSIWA, countermeasures shall be terminated as soon as the State has complied with its obligations.
+When cyber election meddling violates the principle of nonintervention in internal affairs and is attributed to a foreign state, the target state may resort to countermeasures, which are those actions constituting a breach of an international obligation-a breach of treaty law or of customary international law-that have to be considered lawful because the state involved has been itself victim of a wrongful act.
+Under art.
+2, lett. a of ARSIWA, any activity which constitutes a breach of an international obligation implies the responsibility of a state when undertaken by one of the parties cited therein.^[51] In these cases, the target state can react by resorting to countermeasures within the limits expressly provided by international law (i.e., the principle of proportionality and the sole aim of inducing the responsible state to desist its ongoing unlawful conduct, thus excluding other aims, such as punishment).
+Moreover, under art.
+52 of ARSIWA, countermeasures shall be terminated as soon as the state has complied with its obligations.

-However, countermeasures do not seem an oftenpracticable option in the context of cyber election meddling, because of the existing disconnect between the general requirements of international law in terms of attribution and the practical necessities of States targeted by cyber operations52.
+However, countermeasures do not seem an often-practicable option in the context of cyber election meddling because of the existing disconnect between the general requirements of international law in terms of attribution and the practical necessities of states targeted by cyber operations.[52]

-On the one hand, international law requests the respect of discipline on international responsibility which requires attribution of the wrongful act to another State in order to allow the injured State to resort to countermeasures as well as to exhort the offending State to fulfil its obligations, to notify its intent in responding to countermeasures and to negotiate53.
-On the other hand, States need to promptly respond to cyber election interference to protect their interests, economies, citizens and territories in order to avoid, or at least contain, negative consequences.
+On the one hand, international law requests the respect of discipline on international responsibility, which requires attribution of the wrongful act to another state in order to allow the injured state to resort to countermeasures as well as exhort the offending state to fulfill its obligations, notify its intent in responding to countermeasures, and negotiate.
+[53] On the other hand, states need to promptly respond to cyber election interference to protect their interests, economies, citizens, and territories in order to avoid, or at least contain, negative consequences.

-The result is that, to date, there has been no State reaction in the form of a real countermeasure against cyber violations

-In addition, even when it is possible to identify the exact location where the cyber operation originated, investigative activities often require the assistance of the authorities of the State where the interference was launched 54, and this assistance is not necessarily provided55.
+The result is that, to date, there has been no state reaction in the form of a real countermeasure against cyber violations.
+In addition, even when it is possible to identify the exact location where the cyber operation originated, investigative activities often require the assistance of the authorities of the state where the interference was launched, [54] and this assistance is not necessarily provided.[55]

-Furthermore, in carrying out cyber operations, States generally use subjects who, even after investigation, frequently remain anonymous; a further circumstance which prevents the injured State from resorting to countermeasures56.
+Furthermore, in carrying out cyber operations, states generally use subjects who, even after investigation, frequently remain anonymous, a further circumstance which prevents the injured state from resorting to countermeasures.^[56]